slonermike/lunchlady/THE_PLAN.md

 - Does immutability really matter in this case?
 It's kind of a pain, and not really necessary unless we plan to have some sort of undo functionality.
   - If so, then immutability should be enforced, at least in certain builds.

+# Known Issues
+- Adding a new article should go straight into editing it after adding it.
+It doesn't.

 # Releases

 ## v0.2.0